Installing

 -

 Once you know how to run the loom server, run it with the real USB port for your loom.
-On macOS or unix:
+Be sure to include the command line options you wish to use, even though they are not shown here.

 run_toika_loom <num_shafts> <usb_port_name>